 - Agency-Wide Open Science Initiatives and Resources

-NASA's Open-Source Science Initiative (OSSI) is a comprehensive program of activities to enable and support moving science towards openness, including policy adjustments, supporting open-source software, and enabling cyberinfrastructure.
+NASA's Open-Source Science Initiative (OSSI) is a comprehensive program of agency activities to enable and support moving science towards openness, including enhancing existing data policies, supporting open-source software, and enabling cyberinfrastructure.
 OSSI aims to implement NASA’s Strategy for Data Management and Computing for Groundbreaking Science 2019-2024, which was developed through community input.

-From 2022 to 2027, NASA's Transform to Open Science (TOPS) initiative will accelerate the engagement of the scientific community in open science practices through events and activities aimed at:
+NASA's Transform to Open Science (TOPS) mission, which is part of OSSI, is working to accelerate the engagement of the scientific community in open science practices through open science events and activities aimed at: